MichaelRFox/fxToolTip.js/README.md

 * **autoposition** (boolean) - true | false
 * **default** - true
 * **returns** - if the autoPosition argument is passed, the .autoPosition() method returns the [fxToolTip object](#The-fxToolTip-object).
 If the .autoPosition() method is called with no arguments, the .autoPosition() method returns the current autoPosition setting.
-* **description** - If set to true, the .autoPosition() method enables autopositioning of the tooltip.
-Autopositioning evaluates the available screen space on all four sides of the target element (or cursor if the [.mousePoint](#.mousePoint) method is called with true as the argument) and the height and width of the tooltip and positions the tooltip at the orientation with the most room.
+* **description** - If set to true, the .autoPosition() method enables auto-positioning of the tooltip.
+Auto-positioning evaluates the available screen space on all four sides of the target element (or cursor if the [.mousePoint](#.mousePoint) method is called with true as the argument) and the height and width of the tooltip and positions the tooltip at the orientation with the most room.
 If the preferred orientation is not set to 'none', and that location has sufficient room to display the tooltip, then the preferred location is used.

 ``` javascript
 fxToolTip.create('myElement', 'Loreiem Ipsum')